theneverworks/AIML-Slackbot/README.md

 NOTE: Installations should be performed "as administrator" in Windows or using "sudo" in Linux.

+NOTE: You may have to include the full path to python if you didn't include Python in your PATH environment variables.

 ## Installing the required Py-AIML

 Linux: